scottgonzalez/widget-factory-docs/why-use-the-widget-factory.md

 the widget factory also implements much of this functionality for you.
 If you're not familiar with the API provided by the widget factory, you should read [How jQuery UI Works](how-jquery-ui-works.md).

+## Setting Options on Initialization

+Whenever you build a plugin that accepts options, you should define defaults for as many options as possible, then merge the user-provided options with the defaults on initialization.
+It's also a good idea to expose the defaults so that users can even change the default values.
+A common pattern in jQuery plugins looks like this:

+	$.fn.plugin = function( options ) {
+		options = $.extend( {}, $.fn.plugin.defaults, options );
+		// plugin logic goes here
+	};

+	$.fn.plugin.defaults = {
+		param1: "foo",
+		param2: "bar",
+		param3: "baz"
+	};

+The widget factory provides this functionality and even takes it a bit further.
+TODO: Talk about passing multiple option hashes on init.